JulyBio/rnaseq-portfolio/README.md

    Perform transcript quantification or count generation depending on workflow configuration.

 4. **Expression profiling**
-   Generate count/expression matrices and sample-level exploratory analyses such as PCA and correlation.
+   Generate count or expression matrices and perform sample-level exploratory analyses such as PCA and correlation.

 5. **Differential expression analysis**
-   Run contrast-based comparisons and summarize significantly changed genes/transcripts.
+   Run contrast-based comparisons and summarize significantly changed genes or transcripts.

 6. **Functional enrichment analysis**
-   Interpret differential expression results using GO / KEGG / related enrichment approaches.
+   Interpret differential expression results using GO, KEGG, and related enrichment approaches.

 7. **Deliverable generation**
-   Organize outputs into a report-oriented folder structure for easy review.
+   Organize outputs into a report-oriented folder structure for clear navigation.

 ### Tool stack